-Our infrastructure software solutions enables customers greater choice and flexibility to build, run, manage, connect and protect applications at scale across diversified and distributed environments.
+Our infrastructure software solutions offer customers greater choice and flexibility to build, run, manage, connect and protect applications and data at scale across hybrid IT environments.

-Our mainframe software provides market-leading DevOps, AIOps, Security and Data Management Systems solutions.
-We help enterprises embrace open tools and technologies, integrate their mainframe into their cloud infrastructures, and amplify the value of their mainframe investments.
-By partnering with our customers and providing creative value-added programs, we help customers overcome challenges related to skills development, technical education, strategy and planning, and the need for cloud-like pricing flexibility to support their overall business success with the platform.
+Our mainframe software provides market-leading DevOps, AlOps, Security, Workload Automation, Data Management, and Foundational Software solutions, that enable customers to embrace open tools and technologies, innovate with their mainframe as part of their hybrid cloud, and amplify the value of their mainframe investments.
+Our commitment to partnering with our customers extends beyond products and technology and includes unique Beyond Code programs that address challenges such as skills development, staffing, change management, and cost-saving initiatives that drive overall business success with the platform.

 Our distributed software solutions enable global enterprises to optimize the planning, development and delivery of software, powering their business critical digital services.
 Our solutions are designed to enable customers to innovate, improve customer experience, and drive profitability by aligning business, development, and operational teams.
-Our products, organized in the domains of ValueOps, DevOps, and AIOps, deliver end-to-end visibility across all stages of the digital lifecycle and help our customers realize better business outcomes and better experiences for their customers.
+Our products, organized in the domains of ValueOps, DevOps, and AlOps, deliver end-to-end visibility across all stages of the digital lifecycle and help our customers realize better business outcomes and better experiences for their customers.

 Our Symantec cyber security software solutions help organizations and governments secure against threats and compliance risks by protecting their users and data on any app, device, or network.
 Our integrated cyber defense approach simplifies cyber security with comprehensive solutions designed to secure critical business assets across on-premises and cloud infrastructures.
-Our Symantec solutions utilize rich threat intelligence from a global network of security engineers, threat analyst and researchers, as well as advanced artificial intelligence ("AI") and machine-learning engines, enabling customers to protect data, connect authorized users with trusted applications, and detect and respond to the most advanced targeted attacks.
+Our Symantec solutions utilize rich threat intelligence from a global network of security engineers, threat analyst and researchers, as well as advanced artificial intelligence ("Al") and machine-learning engines, enabling customers to protect data, connect authorized users with trusted applications, and detect and respond to the most advanced targeted attacks.